apluslms/aplus-manual/m03_acos/demo_exercises.rst

-Examples of ACOS exercises
+Examples of Acos exercises
 ==========================

-This page contains examples of various ACOS exercises.
+This page contains examples of various Acos exercises.
-When you are running the ACOS container locally in your computer, you may also access these and other demo exercises directly in the ACOS server at http://localhost:3000.
+When you are running the Acos container locally in your computer, you may also access these and other demo exercises directly in the Acos server at http://localhost:3000.